Dzzs/Projects/README.md

 ---

 ## [Endpoint Central Lab - Link](https://github.com/Dzzs/EPC-Lab)
-I was tasked with setting up a separate lab enviorment for the team to learn more about Endpoint Central separate from production.
+I was tasked with documenting setting up a separate lab enviorment for the team to learn more about Endpoint Central separate from production.
 This is the basic outline for that setup.